 Sandberg might have learned a thing or two had she attended the FiRe conference and met Shymkiv and other experts.
 Bob Flores, who once held the title of Chief Technology Officer at the Central Intelligence Agency, and is now a co-founder and partner at Cognitio Corp., led the panel on Russia’s Infowar Machines and noted that Ukraine has been and will continue to be on the front lines in the cyberwars of the future “because these tactics have a way of evolving from the testing ground, into Western Europe and the United States.”

 The Petya Virus and the Campaign for a Global ID

 Exhibit A should give everyone pause: this summer’s Petya virus attack.
 Tax time in the US is often dreaded.
-But in Ukraine this June, said Shymkiv, summer tax software turned deadly.
+But in Ukraine this June, said Shymkiv, summer tax season turned deadly.
 Hundreds of thousands of companies, and the computers of CFOs and chief accountants within the ministry of finance had been receiving tax software updates with a dastardly, hidden time bomb.
 “Within the code that’s been distributed to these computers, they’ve [Russia] been extracting financial information and digital signatures, and hell knows what,” said Shymkiv.
 “And then, in the classic Soviet style, when the Soviets robbed the villages in Ukraine, during hunger times, they burned the buildings, the villages.
 So, they decided to bring a virus that burned these PCs.
 It was constructed in a way so that it spreads through all the organization within an hour.”